Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Notation and background on the Cherednik algebra of type

 are eigenfunctions of the $K_0$ operator:

-The reduction from the space $\mathcal L$ of Laurent polynomials to the space $\mathcal L_{sym}$ of symmetric Laurent polynomials is due to the action of the symmetriser of $\mathcal H$: \be e:= \frac{1+u_1\check{V_1}}{1+u_1^2} \ee which allowed Koornwinder to establish the isomorphism between $AW(3)$ and the so-called spherical sub-algebra $e\mathcal He$ of $\mathcal H$.
+The reduction from the space $\mathcal L$ of Laurent polynomials to the space $\mathcal L_{sym}$ of symmetric Laurent polynomials is due to the action of the symmetriser of $\mathcal H$: \be e:= \frac{1+i\sqrt{ab}\check{V_1}}{1-a b} \ee which allowed Koornwinder to establish the isomorphism between a central extension $\widetilde{\mathcal Z}(\mathcal C_0)$ and the spherical sub-algebra $e\mathcal He$ of $\mathcal H$.
 We discuss this result and the link with the PVI monodromy manifold in the next subsection.